The “soft” stuff is the hard stuff: Product innovation through organizational innovation

 So what?
 (Value Adds, Impacts)

-In the end, I effected a dynamic compromise with the CEO, who helped me actualize a $9,000,000 test laboratory.
-(This represents the positive capability.)
+In the end, I effected a dynamic compromise with the CEO, who helped me actualize a $9,000,000 test laboratory (which represents the positive capability).
 This, in turn…

 Click images below to enlarge